Kyle Spangler (schooner) Shipwreck Site

-The Kyle Spangler was a wooden schooner; its 1860 wreck site in Lake Huron was listed on the National Register of Historic Places in 2016.
+Kyle Spangler was a wooden schooner; its 1860 wreck site in Lake Huron was listed on the National Register of Historic Places in 2016.

 History

 Basil L. Spangler, born in 1817, was a dry-goods merchant from Cleveland who ran his own form, B. L. Spangler and Company.
 In 1856, Spangler commissioned William Jones, a shipbuilder from Black River Ohio (now Lorain), to construct a schooner.
 The schooner was named Kyle Spangler, after Spangler's son, born in 1851.
 The ship was launched on May 12, 1856, and departed Cleveland with a cargo of coal two days later.

-The Spangler was a traditional mid-nineteenth century cargo schooner that hauled various cargoes on the freshwater Great Lakes, and on to saltwater ports along the east coast. including iron ore, salt, coal, corn and wheat.
+The Kyle Spangler was a traditional mid-nineteenth century cargo schooner that hauled various cargoes on the freshwater Great Lakes, and on to saltwater ports along the east coast. including iron ore, salt, coal, corn and wheat.

-Like many schooners of the time, the Spangler endured a series of shipping incidents.
+Like many schooners of the time, the Kyle Spangler endured a series of shipping incidents.
 In May 1856 she tore a hole in her bottom on a reef in Lake Huron.
 In 1857, she spring a leak in Lake Michigan, and was run aground just south of Sleeping Bear Bay before she sank.
 It was almost a year before she was refloated.
 The ship was dismasted in 1858, and later that same year collided with another schooner in the Straits of Mackinac.
-In 1859, the Spangler sailed into the Atlantic Ocean with a load of lumber, and returned the following spring.
+In 1859, the Kyle Spangler sailed into the Atlantic Ocean with a load of lumber and returned the following spring.

-On November 5, 1860, while upbound on Lake Huron on a dark night with a load of corn, the Spangler collided with the downbound schooner Racine, crushing the Spangler's bow and sinking her.
+On November 5, 1860, while upbound on Lake Huron on a dark night with a load of corn, the Kyle Spangler collided with the downbound schooner Racine, crushing the Kyle Spanglers bow and sinking her.
 All crewmen were rescued safely.